PtarmiganConsulting/REEDR/README.md

 # How to View REEDR Output/Results
 In addition to the *Model Input Template* and *REEDR.exe*, the most other common thing you will interact with is the *Projects* folder.
 The *Projects* folder is where REEDR will store all raw EnergyPlus and processed REEDR output.
 At the highest level, REEDR creates a folder with the project name provided in the REEDR GUI.
 Under that, REEDR will create:
-- A sub-folder named for each building model with all original EnergyPlus output
+- A sub-folder named for each building model with all original EnergyPlus output, and
-- A REEDR generated *Run Report* that aggregates all individual model output and also performs automatic unit conversions, relabeling, and reformatting.
+- A REEDR-generated *Run Report* that aggregates all individual model output and also performs automatic unit conversions, relabeling, and reformatting.

 # Credits
 REEDR is copyrighted by Ptarmigan Consulting LLC and was developed by [Logan Douglass](https://www.linkedin.com/in/logan-douglass/) and [Christian Douglass](https://www.linkedin.com/in/buildingenergyprofessional/).
-For all inquiries regarding REEDR, please contact christian@ptarmiganconsulting.com.
+For all inquiries regarding REEDR, please contact inquiries@ptarmiganconsulting.com.

 Significant funding for REEDR was provided by the [Regional Technical Forum (RTF)](https://rtf.nwcouncil.org/).
 The RTF is a technical advisory committee to the [Northwest Power and Conservation Council](https://www.nwcouncil.org/) established in 1999 to develop standards to verify and evaluate energy efficiency savings.